ingresso-group/slate/source/includes/_intro.md

 * GET for Status?
 * Note re similarity of trolley object across calls
 * Matt to add docs for cities and categories
+* Need to document the disallowed discount codes - need a test event with this data
 * Matt to include a section describing how our caching works
 * Matt to add a test meta event, and refer to this in the test intro section and wherever meta events are mentioned.
 * Purchase